Teunis van Beelen

-BDF+ is a 24-bits version of EDF+.
-EDF+ is the populair medical time series storage fileformat.
+BDF+ is the 24-bits version of EDF+.
+EDF+ is the popular medical time series storage fileformat.

 EDF+ stores digital samples (mostly from an analog to digital converter) in two bytes, so the maximum